Lewwy95/SkogBot/README.md

 ## About

-SkogBot is a custom bot written by Lewwy.
+SkogBot is a custom bot written by Lewwy and Satchettin.

 ## Requirements